spack/spack/lib/spack/docs/contribution_guide.rst

 ^^^^^^

 Spack welcomes the contribution of software stacks of interest to the community.
-These stacks are used to test package recipes and generate publically available build caches.
+These stacks are used to test package recipes and generate publicly available build caches.
-Spack utilizes GitLab CI for managing the orchastration of build jobs.
+Spack uses GitLab CI for managing the orchestration of build jobs.

 ~~~~~~~~~~~~~~~~~~
 GitLab Entry Point